 You’ll see familiar faces mentioned in the top tiers here, as many of these decks have been dominating ladder all year.
 These tiers are based on winrate data gathered through the Hearthstone Deck Tracker offered by Hs Replay.
 The lower the tier number, the better the deck.
-This means Tier 1 will be the best decks.
+This means Tier 1 will feature the best decks.
 This list has been modified to reflect recent balance changes.

 These decks boast different playstyles, but both are spell-heavy decks.
-Both archetypes were good beforehand, but thanks to the new Hunter Hero card Zul’jin they are absolutely dominant.
+Both archetypes were good beforehand, but thanks to the new Hunter Hero card Zul’jin, they’re absolutely dominant.
 Zul’jin makes you cast every spell you’ve already played in the game again.

 For Secret Hunter, this means tons more secrets.
 For Spell Hunter, this means you basically amass a board of minions after your opponent has used most of their removal spells.
 Neither of these decks will be falling out of the meta anytime soon.

 This is another deck that Rastakhan’s Rumble didn’t change that continues to be dominant.
-Even Warlock revolves around using your buffed-up hero power to cycle through your deck and draw the minions you need to smash your opponent.
-The deck has quite a bit of utility as well that lets you get around other aggro decks like Odd Paladin.
+Even Warlock revolves around using your buffed-up Hero Power to cycle through your deck and draw the minions you need to smash your opponent.
+The deck has quite a bit of utility as well, which lets you get around other aggro decks like Odd Paladin.